Spring Garden Revival

 • Mow at 3–4 inches (Kentucky bluegrass), 3.5–4 inches (tall fescue)

-• Core aeration (spring/fall) improves compaction and nutrient uptake
+• Core aeration (annual/biannual) improves compaction and nutrient uptake

-• Overseed with improved cultivars for reduced nitrogen needs Use slow-release nitrogen (minimum 50% slow-release fraction) and organic fertilizers (compost-based, feather meal, alfalfa meal) to improve soil biology.
-Apply dolomitic lime (50–100 lbs/1,000 sq ft) to raise pH gradually.
+• Overseed with improved cultivars needing less nitrogen For acidic soils, use slow-release nitrogen (minimum 50% slow-release), compost-based or natural organic fertilizers (e.g., feather meal, alfalfa meal), and apply dolomitic lime (50–100 lbs per 1,000 sq ft) to raise pH.
 Annual compost topdressing (1/4–1/2 inch) enhances organic matter and soil structure.
-Consider beneficial microorganism inoculation for long-term soil health and reduced input needs.
+Consider beneficial microorganism inoculation (mycorrhizal fungi, compost tea) for long-term soil health and reduced input needs.

 Abington Community Development Guidelines for Fertilizer Application & Public Safety Protection